himanshuyadav7385/Practical-2/README.md

 ### **After studying the data it was concluded that it would be best to create a model per vehicle type as prices significantly vary based on type of vehicle and they cannot be judged on same scale.**

+ ### Data Preparation
+ Next step is to prepare the data for modelling.
+Following actions were taken during data preparation steps.